 Your divorce mediator will offer you a retainer agreement according to what they believe you need to successfully resolve the issues arising during your divorce process.
 The agreement may offer you a package of sessions and the option to employ outside professionals if necessary.

 Be sure to read the retainer agreement thoroughly and understand what you are paying for prior to engaging in divorce mediation.
 Ask if a retainer is required up front.

 Legal Fees and Other Fees in a Mediated Divorce

-You may wish to consult with a divorce attorney about any agreement you reach in mediation.
+You may wish to consult with a divorce attorney about any marital settlement agreement you reach in mediation.
 The divorce mediator is a neutral third party, meaning their job is to facilitate compromise.
 A divorce attorney protects your interests and reviews agreements reached in mediation with that in mind.
 If you are unsure or do not understand any agreements reached in mediation, you can retain a divorce attorney to review them.

 Your divorce mediator may need the assistance of other professionals to help you resolve the issues arising from your divorce.
 This is common in complex marital financial situations where the mediator must know the value of assets and the tax consequences of dividing assets before offering solutions.
 They may employ appraisers, accountants, financial analysts, and tax experts to assist the mediator and the parties.

 Any divorce is finalized through the court system, which requires filing fees.
 Check the website of the family court in your jurisdiction for a current fee schedule.

 Cost Saving with Divorce Mediation – Pros and Cons